nummacway/LSDj-GB-HiCol-Mapper-Hack/README.md

 | **1**   | `EA 00 40`            | `ld [$4000], a`                | `CD E8 3F`                 | `call $3FE8`                   | `F5`<br>`CB 37`<br>`E6 C0`<br>`EA 00 70`<br>`F1`<br>`EA 00 40`<br>`C9` | `push af`<br>`swap a`<br>`and 192`<br>`ld [$7000], a`<br>`pop af`<br>`ld [$4000], a`<br>`ret` |
 | **Init**<br>(`$101`)| `C3 50 01`| `jp $150`                      | `C3 F5 3F`                 | `jp $3FF5`                     | `F3`<br>`F5`<br>`3E C0`<br>`EA 01 70`<br>`F1`<br>`C3 50 01`            | `di`<br>`push af`<br>`ld a, 192`<br>`ld [$7001], a`<br>`pop af`<br>`jp $150`                  |

-The number in the "Method" column refers to the numbers in the "Making the Patch" chapter.
+The number in the first column refers to the numbers in the "Making the Patch" chapter.
 Remarks:
 - 2.0: `sub a` (or `xor a`) is a shorter instruction to load 0 into `A`.
 - 2.A: This is cleverly using the fact the the only difference to method 1 is that it also sets `HL` to `$4000`, so it does this first and then continues with method 1 (no need to `call`!).
 This saves space.
 Space isn't tight right now but might change in the future.
 - 1: Bits 2 and 3 of the bank have to end up in bits 6 and 7 of `$7000` (the ROM offset). `swap` swaps nibbles, so that works. `and 192` makes sure that the ROM offset is actually divisable by its size with no remained.
 I do not currently know if the GB HICOL mapper cares about this or if it ignores offset bits that aren't applicable to the current ROM size.